KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 .. image:: quick_guide/IPlayer.png

-In this example the interactive plot links the RMSD time evolution graph to the mobile trajectory.
+In this example, the interactive plot links the RMSD time evolution graph to the flexible trajectory.

 Contact and Bias Analyses
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-REX is a very powerful and versatile enhanced sampling method and especially suited to obtain native-like conformations within a single run.
-However it can be computationally costly since it requires many replicas over a wide temperature range.
-By integrating (theoretical, experimental or mixed) bias contacts and coupling them to a bias potential one can narrow down the search space and guide the simulations towards specific conformations, which speeds up the process and lowers the computational costs. `pyrexMD` covers many different forms of contact and bias analyses.
+REX is a very powerful and versatile enhanced-sampling method and especially suited to obtain native-like conformations within a single run.
+However, it can be computationally costly since it requires many replicas over a wide temperature range.
+By integrating (theoretical, experimental, or mixed) bias contacts via bias potentials, one can narrow down the search space and guide the simulations towards specific conformations.
+This speeds up the process and lowers the computational costs. `pyrexMD` covers many different forms of contact and bias analyses.

 .. code:: ipython3